nmtrang29/blog/src/content/posts/bufo.md

 - “Omg I can finally be seen”
 -  “Why is Trang always giving us the content we never knew we wanted but absolutely need?”

-The team immediately started engaging and building on the idea.
-The Emoji generator turned out to be more than a fun experiment.
-It showed how thoughtful details, humor and personality in our tools can create a sense of community and evoke positive emotions.
-People remember how the tool makes them feel, not just what it does.
-While this started as a one-off experiment, it got me thinking about how we can build more expressive, human-centered moments into our internal and external products.
+People immediately started engaging with the idea, sharing jokes, building on it, and even referencing my previous hackathon projects.
+What started as a small, goofy experiment turned into something that genuinely resonated.
+It was a reminder that thoughtful details, humor, and personality in tools can spark joy and build community.
+People don’t just remember what a tool does, they remember how it made them *feel*.

 ![Screenshots of team's reaction](./_assets/bufo/reaction.png)